$C_3$-equivariant stable stems: Introduction

 \subsection{Acknolwedgement}

 The authors are deeply grateful to Mark Behrens for suggesting this methodology, for sharing his own computations and for many helpful conversations.
 The authors would like to thank Eva Belmont, Sihao Ma, Yunze Lu, Danny Xiaolin Shi, Yuchen Wu, Yu Zhang and Foling Zou for helpful conversations.
 Special thanks to Hana Jia Kong and Dan Isaksen for sharing the code for drawing the spectral sequence charts.
-The authors also thank Eva Belmont, Mark Behrens and Dan Isaksen for comments on the early draft of this paper.
 Finally, our heartfelt thanks go to Zhouli Xu for his encouragement, support, and helpful insights throughout this project.